HaydenMcKenzie/ATMExam/README.md

 # ATMExam

 ATMExam is project where you interact with an ATM.
+Written in Java
 # Tutorial
   1. You are prompted for a user ID - 001, 002 or 003.
   2. Then it displays options including: 1. for Deposit, 2. for Withdraw, 3. for Balance or q for Quit.